bricksdont/sign-sockeye-baselines/README.md

 in every top-level script (in `scripts/running`). `base` determines where files and folders should be written.

+### Downloading or linking to downloaded data

+The scripts can either 1) download our training, dev and test data automatically and place them in the folder `download`, or 2) place links to existing files (that you downloaded manually) in `download`.

+Regardless of whether to download or link, the variable `training_corpora` in the run script determines which training corpora are considered.
+If `testing_corpora` contains `dev_unseen` or `test_unseen`, it is assumed that you would like to download (or link) the dev or test data we distribute separately.

+#### Automatic download

+If you'd like to download automatically from Zenodo, one or more environment variables containing private tokens for accessing Zenodo must be set when calling a run script.
+For example, to download FocusNews from Zenodo, a run script must be called as follows:

+    ZENODO_TOKEN_FOCUSNEWS="your private token" ./scripts/running/dry_run_baseline_focusnews.sh

+For SRF, both `ZENODO_TOKEN_SRF_POSES` and `ZENODO_TOKEN_SRF_VIDEOS_SUBTITLES` must be set.
+These private tokens can be obtained by visiting the deposit websites on Zenodo and requesting access.
+You will the be sent an email with a private link.
+The last portion of the private link is an access token.

+It is by design that these tokens cannot be defined as arguments in a run script since they should not appear in commits or logs.

+Also make sure that the variable `local_download_data` is not set in the run script.

+#### Link to manual download

-Finally, set the variable `local_download_data` to indicate where you downloaded our training data.
+In the run script set the variable `local_download_data` to indicate where you downloaded the data.
 The path must be the folder which contains the sub-folders `srf` and `focusnews`, and optionally also `dev` and `test`.
+Each of these sub-folders in turn is expected to contain the sub-sub-folders `videos`, `subtitles`, `openpose` and `mediapipe`.

 ## Basic setup